enometsys/enometsys/README.md

 ### Hi there 👋

+I'm nad and I like coding.
+Thanks for reading!

 <!--
 **enometsys/enometsys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.